This page describes quotas and request limits for Cloud Storage. You can request increases to quotas, but limits cannot be adjusted.

 Each notification configuration can have up to 10 custom attributes.

-There is a maximum size limit of 5 TB for individual objects stored in Cloud Storage.
+There is a maximum size limit of 5 TiB for individual objects stored in Cloud Storage.

-There is an update limit on each object of once per second, so rapid writes to a single object won’t scale.
-For more information, see Object immutability in Key Terms.
+There is a write limit to the same object name of once per second, so rapid writes to the same object name won't scale.
+For more information, see Object immutability.

-There is no limit to writes across multiple objects, which includes uploading, updating, and deleting objects.
+There is no limit to the number of writes across an entire bucket, which includes uploading, updating, and deleting objects.
 Buckets initially support roughly 1000 writes per second and then scale as needed.

-There is no limit to reads of objects in a bucket, which includes reading object data, reading object metadata, and listing objects.
+There is no limit to the number of reads for objects in a bucket, which includes reading object data, reading object metadata, and listing objects.
 Buckets initially support roughly 5000 object reads per second and then scale as needed.
+Note that there are, however, bandwidth limits.

 For object composition: